jayJs/jay/README.md

 **FB SDK & Auth:**
 J.addFB()   // add FB SDK
+J.logInFB = true   // weather user should be authented against FB
 J.isUser()  // as asynchronously, weather the user is logged in.

 **Form handling:**